-In times of peace, peripheral nerve injuries, the most common cause of a peripheral nerve injury is a motor vehicle accident, as well as penetrating trauma, industrial accidents, and falls.
-Of all patients admitted to a level I trauma center, about 2-3 percent have peripheral injuries.
+In times of peace, peripheral nerve injuries, the most common cause of a peripheral nerve injury is a motor vehicle accident and penetrating trauma, industrial accidents, and falls.
+Of all patients admitted to a Level I trauma center, about 2-3 percent have peripheral injuries.

 Peripheral nerve injuries are significantly important as they interfere with recovery of function and return to work abilities and carry the risk of secondary complications of falls, fractures, and other injuries.Classification of Nerve Injuries

 There are several classifications of nerve injuries.
 These include: